 - A worker’s social media comments are generally unprotected if they are minor complaints not related to a group activity with employees.

 - Many states have passed laws protecting job applicants from organizations that insist they provide a password or username to access a social media account.

 Several organizations are highly involved in workplace monitoring policy and promote greater government regulation of worker monitoring.
 They often can assist employees who are having privacy issues in the workplace:

 207 East Buffalo St., #211

 (414) 274-0925 or the hotline at (800) 522-0925

-If you need help dealing with employee privacy rights, you can post your legal need (or post your job) on UpCounsel’s marketplace.
+If you need help dealing with employee privacy rights, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel average 14 years of legal experience, including work with or on behalf of companies like Google and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.